- The aim of an academic cover letter is to convince the supervisor that you are a strong candidate for the PhD position on offer.

 Include your name, address, email address and phone number in the top right corner of the letter.
 This is so the supervisor can reach you should they have questions or require any further information.

 Help the supervisor establish exactly which PhD position you are applying for as there may be several positions being advertised at one time.
 If they provide a reference number as part of the project description, it would be a good idea to include it in brackets.

 3. Why You’re Interested in The Position

-Use this section to explain your motivations for applying to the specific PhD.
-Do you have a natural interest in it?
-Is it related to the dissertation you produced as part of your final year undergraduate dissertation etc?
+Use this section to explain your motivations for applying to the specific PhD and where your research interests stem from.
+Is it related to the dissertation you produced as part of your final year undergraduate dissertation, etc?